-After a very long travel day, we arrived at our Tokyo Airbnb apartment early in the evening.
-We desperately wanted to sleep, but we know from experience that we needed to find baby food for breakfast before going to bed.
-Venturing out into the world’s largest city after dark in search of food is a little intimidating and I’m not ashamed to admit that our first breakfast came from a nearby 7-11.
+After a very long travel day from Canada, we arrived in Tokyo with baby early in the evening.
+We desperately wanted to sleep, but that we needed to find baby food for breakfast before going to bed.
+Venturing out into the world’s largest city after dark in search of baby food is a little intimidating and I’m not ashamed to admit that our baby’s first breakfast in Japan came from a nearby 7-11.

-Thankfully, once we got settled, the search for baby friendly food was easy, fun and rewarding.
+Thankfully, once we got settled in Tokyo, we found the search for baby food was easy, fun and rewarding.

 For the rest of your family, here is a list of foods you MUST try in Japan!